MiningMyBusiness/SketchyExperiments/PixelNgrams/ReadMe.md

 # Pixel N-grams

-This subdirectory contains the code needed to first learn the pixel n-gram of the sketches in sketchy and then generate images
+This directory contains the code needed to first learn the pixel n-gram of the sketches in sketchy dataset and then generate images using the n-grams learned.